instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_learning.md

 <h2 id="learning_outcome_created">learning_outcome_created</h2>

-**Definition:** The event is emitted anytime a outcome is created in the account by an end user or API request.
+**Definition:** The event is emitted anytime an outcome is created in the account by an end user or API request.

 **Trigger:** Triggered when a new learning outcome is created.